“What a powerful performance – and so filled with sensuality! So pure and clean. You are brave, Romana. A beautiful creation.” Marit Singelstad

 She can not defend herself.

-“NO!
-I will take care of her.
+I will protect her.
 I will respect her.
-I will love her.”
+I will love her.